 agree on that scope and the need for further arbitrator intervention becomes unnecessary.
 Where the parties cannot agree, Article 3, paragraph 3 of the IBA Rules define a process for narrowing and focusing the discovery including e-discovery requests.
 I would opt for those or similar rules to focus discovery if any, on what was clearly relevant and material.

-There are two times that a “summary” should be provided.
-First, before or immediately after the preliminary hearing to clearly define the issues to be decided by the tribunal.
+clearly define the issues to be decided by the tribunal.
 This first summary should disclose the legal theories and supporting facts for each of the claims to be decided as well as the damages or other relief for each claim.
 The second time would be before the hearing of evidence, testimony and argument.
 This second prehearing brief would recite the claims and the supporting legal and factual basis for the claims, counterclaims and defenses and the related relief to be sought.
 Rarely provided but very helpful would be a timeline annotated with names of witness or key figures and key exhibits.
 A separate timeline from each party would highlight the perspective of each party and focus the issues in dispute.

 If the applicable rules allow Party appointed arbitrators to consult with the parties regarding appointment of a chair, then I would be willing to engage in such a consultation.
 However, even party appointed arbitrators are generally expected to be neutral.
 To protect the process and my neutrality, any such consultation would be focused and limited to that issue and once the chair was appointed, I would refrain from further contact with appointing party.

 10. Arbitrator interviews: are you available to be interviewed by the parties before being appointed (in accordance, for example, with the Guidelines for Arbitrator Interviews published by the Chartered Institute of Arbitrators)?

 Yes, I would be available for a schedule interview.